Introduction

 Chat Guidelines

-- No transphobia, homophobia, racism, sexism, xenophobia, or casteism.
-In absence of clarity, assume positive intent.
+- In absence of clarity, assume positive intent.

 - Several of our chat rooms run on a Fair Speech Policy [details below].

 - The Radical Faeries are a sex positive subculture.
-All users must be +18 years old.
 Keep everything consensual – no exceptions.
-Consent required to post any photos / videos which include other people.
+Consent is required to post any photos / videos which include other people.

 - For the safety of our community, never post anyone’s private information on social media, in a group chat room, or in any other public spaces (including addresses, dead names, and government names).